Chetan-Shetty18/Chetan-Shetty18/README.md

 ### 💡 Projects & Experience

-* [cite_start]**Bank Locker Management System:** Developed a secure web-based application using Python Django and SQLite to streamline bank locker operations, integrating features for allocation, tracking, and access management. [cite: 15, 16, 17, 18, 92, 93, 94]
+* **Bank Locker Management System:** Developed a secure web-based application using Python Django and SQLite to streamline bank locker operations, integrating features for allocation, tracking, and access management.
-* [cite_start]**CGPA Booster:** Created a student-focused web tool using HTML, CSS, and JavaScript for CGPA calculation, semester planning, and study resource access. [cite: 10, 12, 13, 14]
+* **CGPA Booster:** Created a student-focused web tool using HTML, CSS, and JavaScript for CGPA calculation, semester planning, and study resource access.
-* [cite_start]**Real-Time Video Calling App (Android):** Built an Android application using Java and ZEGOCLOUD SDK, featuring user authentication, room creation, and smooth audio-video calls. [cite: 19, 21, 22, 23]
+* **Real-Time Video Calling App (Android):** Built an Android application using Java and ZEGOCLOUD SDK, featuring user authentication, room creation, and smooth audio-video calls.

 ---